Skip to main content

 return x ** 2

-• Creates NumPy universal function (ufunc) from scalar function
+• Creates a NumPy universal function (ufunc) from a scalar function

-• automatically broadcasts over arrays with element-wise operations.
+• automatically broadcasts over arrays element-wise; supports cpu, parallel, and cuda targets.

 More in Data Science